 Net asset value (NAV) is the value, or price, of each mutual fund share.
 Mutual funds price their shares once a day, after the market closes.
 The price doesn’t change throughout the day.
 You can also invest in fractions of a share.

-We provide a benchmark index for comparison which reflects the fund’s investment universe.
+We provide a benchmark index for comparison to reflect the fund’s investment universe.
 Select “Returns at NAV” to see this comparison.

-NAV stands for “net asset value” and is equal to a fund’s total assets less its liabilities.
+NAV is equal to a fund’s total assets less its liabilities.
 It is calculated at the end of each trading day based on the closing market prices of the fund’s holdings.
 It does not include the cost of any sales charges.

 A "load" or sales charge principally refers to a sales commission that is paid to a financial professional, broker or other intermediary who helps clients make decisions about which mutual fund to purchase.
 A front-end load means the fee is charged upon purchase of the mutual fund.